Non Hodgkin Lymphoma Clinical Trial

 Patients with active, untreated malignant involvement of the central nervous system (CNS) should be excluded from this clinical trial because of their poor prognosis and because they often develop progressive neurologic dysfunction that would confound the evaluation of neurologic and other adverse events.
-Head imaging will be necessary to document absence of active CNS involvement in patients with colon/rectal cancer and soft tissue sarcomas.
+If clinical suspicion for CNS involvement head imaging will be necessary to document absence of active CNS involvement in patients with colon/rectal cancer.
 Patients with hematologic malignancies who have undergone treatment for malignant involvement of the CNS must have no evidence of residual disease by imaging or cerebrospinal fluid (CSF) sampling prior to study enrollment.

 History of allergic reactions to fludarabine or cyclophosphamide